Who can benefit from this guide?

 (Optional) Enter NOTES if needed.

-CURRENCY displays the currency used for employee payments and can't be edited.
+CURRENCY displays the currency used for employee payments.
+You won’t be able to edit this.

 (Optional) Select NOTIFICATIONS from the backpack if needed.